tangentsoft/pidp8i/doc/os8-run.md

 Commands such as `mount`, `copy`, `copy-into` can be run wile in the OS/8 context.
 They will cause an escape to the SIMH command interpreter.
 To resume OS/8, a `boot` or `resume` or `simh cont 7600` command will need to be issued.

+**Design consideration:** It may be that commands should take internal responsibility for validating and setting their own context.
+We could keep internal states of: booted = True, as well as using the simh/os8 context settings to make things more automatic:

+No OS/8 context commands allowed until `booted=True` SIMH context programs can escape to simh.
+Since we do command loops within begin/end blocks, we can assume that it is ALWAYS ok to ^C or go 7600 or boot to OS/8 command level, as long as the boot command succeeds.

 The `begin` / `end` blocks contain their own interpreter loops and do not allow commands outside their particular context.